00 Days

 Thyme – antimicrobial, antibacterial, antiviral, expectorant, and astringent.
 Thyme is great for respiratory infections and coughs.
 It is also good for the stomach and relieves gas.

 Cayenne powder – stimulant, anti-microbial, analgesic, carminative, diaphoretic, and expectorant.
-Cayenne can help prevent a cold or flu as well as shorten the duration of a cold or flu.
+Cayenne can help a cold or flu as well as shorten the duration of a cold or flu.
 It brings heat to the body, which can help dispel coldness.

 Honey – raw, local honey should ideally be purchased either at a farmer’s market or at Whole Foods or Trader Joes.
 Honey is antibacterial, antimicrobial, and antiseptic.
 Do not give honey to children under 1 year old.